DAI-bulletin 2009-2010 number seven March 2010

 For all students

-by DAI-students (in no particular order) Patricia Sousa, Charlotte Rooijackers, Alin Naidin, Emilio Moreno, Jeroen Marttin, Julio Pastor and Barbara Wagner.
+Lecture-presentations by DAI-students (in no particular order) Patricia Sousa, Charlotte Rooijackers, Alin Naidin, Emilio Moreno, Jeroen Marttin, Julio Pastor and Bárbara Wagner.

 Their 20–minute presentations will be reviewed on the spot and before an audience of peers, by guest advisors artist Ansuya Blom and curator Inti Guerrero.
-The discussion will be moderated by Gabriëlle Schleijpen.
+The conversations will be gently guided by Gabriëlle Schleijpen.

 19:30 (project room)